10 Oldest Universities in the World

 Founded in the year 1134

-Although the university was established in 1134 and received its royal charter of creation from King Alfonso IX in 1218, the institute was first established in 1130 as a cathedral school.
-Several colleges were established as nonprofit organizations to provide financial aid to underprivileged students so they may attend universities; however, by the 18th century, these had changed to closed businesses run by the founders’ families.
-Napoleon’s army either demolished the institutions after that or converted them into academic buildings that are still in use today.
+The university was established in 1134.
+It received its royal charter from King Alfonso IX in 1218.
+However, the institute was originally founded in 1130 as a cathedral school.
+Several colleges were created as nonprofit organizations to help underprivileged students attend university.
+By the 18th century, these colleges had become closed businesses run by the founders’ families.
+Napoleon’s army later destroyed or repurposed these institutions into academic buildings that are still in use today.

 There are 28,000 students total (25,760 undergraduates and 2,240 postgraduates).